 The other reasons the motor sports facility has been rejected:

-* NASCAR, which sanctions Winston Cup stock car racing, appears to be more interested in Midwest and western expansion, and plus Bainbridge's location within 160 miles of three tracks that already have Winston Cup races and of two others that have Championship Auto Racing Team (Indy Car) events make getting a race date harder.
+* NASCAR, which sanctions Winston Cup stock car racing, appears to be more interested in Midwest and Western expansion.
+In addition, Bainbridge is located within 160 miles of three tracks that already have Winston Cup races and of two others that have Championship Auto Racing Team (Indy-car) events.

-* And, like the NFL, which will not promise a football team until there is a stadium, NASCAR won't promise a race until there is a race track.
+* Plus, NASCAR won't promise a race until there is a racetrack.

-In 1988, when the state considered the development of a major speedway complex, an economic feasibility study by the Maryland Department of Economic and Employment Development (DEED), told another story.
+In 1988, when the state considered the development of a major speedway complex, an economic feasibility study by the state Department of Economic and Employment Development told another story.

 The DEED report determined a multipurpose motor sports complex would produce $146 million in annual spending at the track and surrounding businesses (lodging, concessions, tickets, etc.) and would create employee income of $38 million through 3,264 new jobs.

 The DEED study also said, counting only the increases in retail sales taxes, personal income taxes and amusement taxes, state and local government would realize annual tax revenues of $8.4 million.

 "The DEED study assumed the facility was already there," Mayer said of the discrepancies.
 "Of course, once it is there, there will be an impact.
 But if you study the numbers we've come up with to get the project in place, it's just very difficult to move ahead on it."

 While the new report recognized motor sports as "the second best attended sporting event" in the United States, with attendance of more than 12 million in 1990, it also said it would be very difficult for Maryland to tap into the large audience without a Winston Cup race, which it said was unlikely to occur with other tracks close by.